Strip mall: Mini-mall/strip plaza

-Mini-malls in Los Angeles

 The mini-mall in Los Angeles is seen as the descendant of the drive-in markets with multiple independent vendors that appeared in the area in the 1920s.
 The 1973 oil crisis bankrupted many gas stations, freeing up their corner lots for redevelopment.
 La Mancha developers built the first modern-style mini-mall – a few stores with parking in front – in Panorama City, Los Angeles in 1973, with over 600 to follow in the metropolitan area.
 The proliferation of mini-malls from that time into the 1980s led to a 1988 anti-mini-mall ordinance in Los Angeles.

 Big box center/power center

-The other variety of strip mall in the United States is usually anchored on one end by a big box retailer, such as Walmart, Kohl's or Target, and/or by a large supermarket like Kroger, Publix or Winn-Dixie on the other.
+The other variety of strip mall in the United States is usually anchored on one end by a big box retailer, such as Walmart, Kohl's, or Target, and/or by a large supermarket like Kroger, Publix or Winn-Dixie on the other.
 They are usually referred to as power centers in the real estate development industry because they attract and cater to residents of an expanded population area.
 The categories of retailers may vary widely, from electronics stores to bookstores to home improvement stores, dollar stores, and boutiques.
 There are typically only a few of this type of strip malls in a city, compared to the smaller types.
 Retailers vary from center to center, ranging from three or four large retailers to a dozen or more.
 Some strip malls are hybrids of these types.